Trillectro Music Festival

+Annual outdoor festival in Washington, D.C.

 Trillectro Music Festival is a Washington, D.C.–based music festival founded in 2012.
 The annual single-day outdoor gathering features hip-hop, electronic, R&B and indie rock acts and is lauded for showcasing up-and-coming musicians on the eve of their big break.

 History

 Organized by DC to BC, a music-marketing group started by three area natives, Trillectro is recognized as the area's first hip-hop and electronic music festival.
 The name Trillectro, a portmanteau of “trill” (meaning “authentic” in hip-hop circles) and “electro” (short for “electronic”), embodies the festival's credo of bridging the gap between music genres.
 Beyond music, the festival is also known as a showcase for local talent, including artists, vendors and small businesses.